LUMII-AILab/FullStack/README.md

 ## Licence

-This data set by [AiLab](http://ailab.lv) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Please contact us if you are interested in acquiring a commercial licence.
+This data set by [AiLab](http://ailab.lv) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+By using this data set, you agree to comply with the European Intellectual Property Rights and the European General Data Protection Regulation.

 ## Contacts